Anjok07/ultimatevocalremovergui/README.md

 Please note, this version is based on vocal-remover 4.0.0 of tsurumeso's original code.
 Significant improvements and changes were made.
 Those changes include the following -

 - New format of spectrograms.
 Instead of a single spectrogram with a fixed FFT size, combined spectrograms are now used.
 This version combines several different types of spectrograms within specific frequency ranges.
-This approach allowed for clearer view of the high frequencies and good resolutions at low frequencies, thus allowing for more targeted vocal removals.
+This approach allowed for a clearer view of the high frequencies and good resolutions at low frequencies, thus allowing for more targeted vocal removals.
 - The arguments --sr, --n_fft, --hop_length are removed.
 JSON files are now used instead.
 - The following new features were added
 	- **--high_end_process** - This argument restores the high frequencies of the instrumental (but not the vocals).
 The 3 choices for this argument are: